GMECH7/rss_islandr/docs/installers.md

 > [!NOTE]
 > The installers are not code-signed.
 Windows may show the message "Windows protected your PC": select *More info* and then *Run anyway*.

-After the download and the checksum check, install the file as described in section 4.

 Download the files from the [Releases page](https://github.com/GMECH7/rss_islandr/releases) by selecting them, and download `SHA256SUMS.txt` as well.

 To check that a file is intact, compare its SHA-256 checksum with the line of the file in `SHA256SUMS.txt`.